-SF\IA.3: For the TELNET-, FTP-relays a compulsory user authentication at the TOE can be configured by the administrator.
-For the SMTP-relay an optional user authentication at the TOE can be configured by the administrator.
+SF\IA.3: For the FTP-, TELNET-, SMTP, and SSH-relay a user authentication at the TOE can be configured by the administrator.
 The authentication method can be configured and either be password, RADIUS, LDAP, or password file.
-Additional methods for the TELNET and FTP-relay are S/Key and cryptocard.
+Additional methods for the TELNET and FTP-relay are S/Key and crypto card.

 The password can be changed by the users themselves, but a minimum quality is checked by the TOE.
-The password must be of minimum length 6, must not only contain uppercase- or lowercase letters, and must not contain the user name.
+The password must be of minimum length 6, must not only contain upper-case- or lower-case letters, and must not contain the user name.
 For the password file authentication method, the password can not be changed by the users.